 Broome – Derby Boab Prison Tree (Morning Tea Break)

-Proceed into Derby, check out the Jetty, One Mile Dinner Camp Boab & Mowanjem Aboriginal art gallery.
+Proceed into Derby, and check out the Jetty, One Mile Dinner Camp Boab & Mowanjem Aboriginal art gallery.

 Finish day at Windjana Gorge Campground.

-Spend entire day exploring Windjana Gorge.
+Spend the entire day exploring Windjana Gorge.

 Explore Tunnel Creek then proceed to Fitzroy Crossing – camp the night.

 Get on the first cruise of the day at Geikie Gorge, explore for a bit after the cruise departs Fitzroy no later than 2 pm to be back in Broome around dark.

 If you have the luxury of a fifth day spend it wherever you think you might like the extra time.
 It buys you time to breathe.

 By Kimberley standards in regards to distance, this is a mere detour, however, it is a detour that punches well above its weight – it’s fantastic.
 No matter how you decide to do it, whether it be a day trip out of Fitzroy Crossing or Derby or a few days out bush camping it won’t be time wasted and you won’t be disappointed.

 You Might also enjoy reading